-Examples of contracts from experienced teachers may be found in Appendices VIIa and VIIb.
+Examples of contracts from experienced teachers may be found in Appendices VIIa (p.
+31) and VIIb (p.
+32).

 Establishing and implementing a research methodology is another required component of the project and must be reported in the summary paper and on the project board.
 Methodology includes the steps in gathering, analyzing, and interpreting the data used to answer the research question, and does not include steps in writing the paper or constructing the display.